As seen in USA Today’s hottest releases and The Washington Post’s 10 New Books Spotlight.

 What people are saying

 “Sarah Wilson is a force of nature – quite literally.
-She has taken her pain and grief about our sick and troubled world and alchemized it into action, advocacy, adventure, poetry, and true love.
-She’s a great teacher and a great leader, and I admire her with all my soul.”
+She has taken her pain and grief about our sick and troubled world and alchemized it into action, advocacy, adventure, poetry, and true love.”

 “Sarah Wilson is a traveler of worlds – outer and inner.
 In the midst of the collective malaise, she zeros in on her determination to live her life, not someone else’s, and on the work to which we all are summoned if this species is to survive.
 Her work is, as the world is, both wild and precious.”